sequentech/election-verifier/README.md

 repository.
 Note that you need to use a matching software version of `agora-verifier` and this tally to make it work.

-In the `testdata/` directory, the tally `12.tar` is a valid election tally, and all the other tallies contain different kind of invalid errors that would make the verifier fail, showing some red color output and return a non-zero value.
+In the `testdata/` directory, the file `12.tar` is a valid election tally, and all the other tallies contain different kind of invalid errors that would make the verifier fail, showing some red color output and returning a non-zero value as result.

 Finally, to perform recorded-as-cast verification in this testdata, note that a valid ballot tracker is